Guide - The Best of Park City

 Last Updated

 Park City's trail network ranks among the most extensive and accessible in North America.
 The designation as an IMBA Gold-Level Ride Center reflects both trail quality and the variety of terrain available to riders of all abilities.
-Whether you prefer cross-country endurance rides or lift-served descents, the system accommodates your style.
+Whether you prefer cross-country endurance rides or lift-served descents, the 400+ miles network will accommodate your skill level, endurance, and style.

 Cross-Country Classics

 Mid-Mountain Trail traverses the mountainside connecting Park City Mountain Resort to Deer Valley, offering sustained singletrack with consistent grades and sweeping views.
-The trail works well in either direction and connects to numerous other routes for extended rides.
+The trail works well in either direction and links to numerous other routes for extended rides, loops, and connections.

 Round Valley provides accessible loops on flowy trails closer to town.
 The network suits riders seeking quality singletrack without significant elevation gain or technical challenges.

-What to look for: Trail condition reports, as spring runoff and afternoon thunderstorms affect ridability seasonally.
+What to look for: Mountain trail reports, as spring runoff, weather. and afternoon thunderstorms affect riding conditions.

-Local Insight: Start rides early—afternoon thunderstorms hit reliably July through August.
-The Mid-Mountain Trail rides best east to west for net elevation loss.
+Local Insight: Start rides early—afternoon thunderstorms hit sporadically throughout the summer months.
 Carry rain gear regardless of the morning forecast.

 Create Your Free Park City Guide →